kantord/LibreLingo/apps/web/src/courses/basque-from-english/introduction/people-and-past-2.md

 # ​People and Past 2

 *   As mentioned earlier, Southern Basque (like Spanish) has two different verbs that can be translated as “to be”; izan and egon.
-*   Like the present tense, Izan in the past is used for facts or qualities that are fairly permanent, fixed attributes of something.
+*   Like for the present tense, Izan in the past is used for facts or qualities that are fairly permanent, fixed attributes of something.

 ## Simple Past vs Simple Present of Izan